eddieoz/bitBingo/docs/whitepaper.md

-# bitRaffle: A Trustless Bitcoin-Based Raffle System
+# bitBingo: A Trustless Bitcoin-Based Raffle System

 ## Abstract

-bitRaffle is an innovative raffle system that leverages Bitcoin's blockchain infrastructure to ensure transparent, verifiable, and tamper-proof raffle drawings.
-By integrating blockchain technology with decentralized storage solutions, bitRaffle eliminates the need for trusted intermediaries in conducting fair raffles.
-This white paper outlines the technical approach, value proposition, security considerations, and future development roadmap for the bitRaffle platform.
+bitBingo is an innovative raffle system that leverages Bitcoin's blockchain infrastructure to ensure transparent, verifiable, and tamper-proof raffle drawings.
+By integrating blockchain technology with decentralized storage solutions, bitBingo eliminates the need for trusted intermediaries in conducting fair raffles.
+This white paper outlines the technical approach, value proposition, security considerations, and future development roadmap for the bitBingo platform.

 ## 1. Introduction

 Traditional raffle systems suffer from transparency issues, centralized control, and potential manipulation.
-Even when conducted honestly, participants often lack the means to independently verify the fairness of the drawing process. bitRaffle addresses these limitations by harnessing blockchain technology to create a trustless raffle system where every step is transparent, verifiable, and immutable.
+Even when conducted honestly, participants often lack the means to independently verify the fairness of the drawing process. bitBingo addresses these limitations by harnessing blockchain technology to create a trustless raffle system where every step is transparent, verifiable, and immutable.

 ## 2. Technical Approach

 ### 2.1 System Architecture

-bitRaffle employs a client-server architecture with the following key components:
+bitBingo employs a client-server architecture with the following key components:

 1. **Client Application**: A React-based web interface that guides users through the raffle process, from participant upload to winner selection.